 FAMILY AND CONSUMER SCIENCES.
-Fees are attached to several FCS courses.
+Fees are attached to FCS 488 Internship in FCS.

 FIRST AID & CPR COURSE FEES.
 A fee of \$25 per course is charged to students registered for HSE 144: First Aid and Cardiopulmonary Resuscitation.
 A fee of \$50 per course is charged to HSE 244: First Aid and Cardiopulmonary Resuscitation.